 About the Program

-Investigaytors equips young queer, trans, and Two Spirit people with the social connections, health knowledge, and community-based research skills they need to be health leaders in their communities.
+Investigaytors equips 2SLGBTQQIA+ people with social connections, health knowledge, and community-based research skills that can further empower them to be health leaders in their communities.
 Interested in participating in or delivering an Investigaytors program in your community?
 Learn more about the program and its impact below.

 Background

-If digging into data for a cause and becoming a community-based research leader in your community excited you (or you’re an organization or researcher interested in helping to develop such leaders) then Investigaytors is the program for you!
+If you are interested in becoming a *community-based researcher, (*again, no academic credentials required!) and learning through a hands-on process how information about 2SLGBTQQIA+ lives can be turned into data that can create information and impact change, (or you’re an organization or researcher interested in helping to develop such leaders) then Investigaytors is the program for you!

 Investigaytors at a Glance

-The Investigaytors program is a participatory, community-based, capacity-building program for gay, bi, trans, Two-Spirit, and queer (GBT2Q) men who are interested in health research.
-By participating in every step of the research process, program participants gain tangible research skills, learn about gay men’s health, and connect with other young GBT2Q guys.
+The Investigaytors program is a participatory, community-based, capacity-building program for 2SLGBTQQIA+ community members who are interested in health, and learning more about health research.
+By participating in every step of the research process, Investigaytors program participants gain tangible research skills, learn about 2SLGBTQQIA+health, and connect with other 2SLGBTQQIA+ community members..
 Importantly, there is no academic or educational requirement for participating in the program, and participation is not limited to those currently or formerly engaged in post-secondary education.
+Investigaytors will work with academic curriculum created for them to engage with the hands on process of doing research.

-The primary objective of the Investigaytors program is capacity-building through hands-on research experience, grounded in the principles of community-based research.
-Program participants learn about quantitative and qualitative research skills, social determinants of health, HIV prevention and sexual health, and the utility of research in addressing health inequities and knowledge gaps.
+The primary objective of the Investigaytors program is capacity-building through hands-on research experience, grounded in CBRC’s principles of community-based research.
+Program gain knowledge in quantitative and/or qualitative research skills, social determinants of health including mental health, HIV prevention and sexual health, and the utility of research in addressing health inequities and knowledge gaps.

 Practical research experience is built through intimate involvement at all levels of a research project, including developing project proposals, defining research objectives, data collection and recruitment, data analysis, and knowledge translation.
 In the past, Investigaytors have contributed to the design, data collection, and analysis of the Canada’s largest GBT2Q men’s health survey – Sex Now.
+Now, Investigaytors are working with Our Health: Canada-wide 2SLGBTQQIA+ Community Study data analysis and knowledge mobilization.
 In addition to this, the Investigaytors have authored numerous peer-reviewed publications and community reports and have presented their research at national – and even international - conferences.

 Dive Deeper